Garaio-REM/remcloud-message-bus-api/documents_context.md

   * unit
   * invoicing-invoice
   * letting-tenancy-agreement
-* (3) If the download from `fetchUrl` fails, GREM will send back a `Documents.Document.CreateRejected` message with details.
+* (3) If the download from `fetchUrl` fails, GREM will send back a `Documents.Document.Rejected` message with details.

 #### Example